Patty Sullivan

-Patricia "Patty" Sullivan (born March 17, 1968) is a Canadian television presenter and actress.
-She is best known for hosting the TVOKids programming block on TVOntario from 1994 to 2003 and the Kids' CBC block on CBC Television from 2003 to 2016.
+Patricia Sullivan (born March 17, 1968) is a Canadian television presenter and actress.
+She is best known for hosting the TVOKids programming block on TVOntario from 1994 to 2003 and the Kids' CBC block on CBC Television from 2003 to 2016 and CBC Kids block on 2025.

 Career

 Following her graduation from the radio and television arts program at Ryerson Polytechnical Institute (now Toronto Metropolitan University) in 1990, Sullivan first pursued a career in journalism with a job in news radio before taking a job at provincial public broadcaster TVOntario (TVO).

 After responding to an internal job posting for a children's television host, Sullivan began her career hosting the TVOKids programming block on TVO in 1994.
 She was part of the TVOKids production team that won an International Emmy Award for their 1995 International Children's Day of Broadcasting programming.
 She was dismissed from TVO in 2003 when the broadcaster alleged she had a conflict of interest when she hosted Animal Magnetism, a nature documentary series on the W Network, which aired at the same time as her TVOKids programming block.
 She later received an unspecified settlement from TVO.